Hijab & Niqab in the Qur'an

 Facial Expressions

-One amazing manifestation of Allah's power is how he manages to integrate all the above functions of human body on the human head seamlessly, yet make it a work of art.
+Human face One amazing manifestation of Allah's power is how He manages to place the sensors for all the above functions needed by the human, on the human head, yet make it a seamless work of perfect art.
+Not at all, does one need to wonder that these are individual sensors, rather the whole face looks like beautiful continuous artwork.

 Understanding the Quranic Verses